JoHassel/PZEM017_Modbus_Logging/README.md

 # PZEM-017 Modbus Interface

-This repository contains two Python scripts for interfacing with PZEM-017 Modbus energy monitoring devices.
-The scripts allow you to read the data from the devices and change their parameters.
+This repository contains three Python scripts for interfacing with PZEM-017 Modbus energy monitoring devices.
+The scripts allow you to read the data from the devices, log them to a CSV file and change the device's parameters.

 ## Table of Contents